 The Sierra Pacific Power Company requested a special opening of the current two-year Agreement in order to handle some operating problems.
-We agreed to enter negotiations and the results are reported elsewhere in these pages.
+We agreed to enter negotiations and the results are reported elseclassification were applied before the 3.25 per cent general increase was made.